szymonsobocik/mongo-training/tasks/task.01/task.01.md

 17.
 ---
 Decrement your age by 30 with single update.
 Use update operator different than $set.

+18.
+---
+Check what will happen if you try to increment Donald Ducks age by some value.
+Note that he doesn't have `age` field in his document.